The following list contains just some of the numerous academic-related resources available to Academic Advisers at Penn

 This site allows you to view the Schedule of Courses at all PSU campuses by semester.
 You can also use the “Advanced Search” page to view specific categories, such as general education areas.
 In addition, at the top of this page, you can find the Registration Timetable for a given semester and research past course offerings by campus to try to discern patterns in course availability.

 Your source for academic advising and academic information at Penn State.
-Personal Recommendation: The “Alpha Index” on the top left of the page has been particularly helpful to me.
+Personal Recommendation: The “Alpha Index” on the top left of the page can be particularly helpful.

-http://dus.psu.edu/prospects/ (for incoming and first-semester students) http://dus.psu.edu/students/start_search.html (for students who have completed 1 or more semesters) These sites assist exploratory students who would like to gain a better understanding of personal characteristics (i.e., interests, abilities, and values) and characteristics of academic programs to use this information in developing their educational plans.
+http://dus.psu.edu/prospects/ (for incoming and first-semester students) http://dus.psu.edu/students/start_search.html (for students who have completed one or more semesters) These sites assist exploratory students who would like to gain a better understanding of personal characteristics (i.e., interests, abilities, and values) and characteristics of academic programs to use this information in developing their educational plans.